bloopybae/obsbot-control-linux/README.md

 Perfect for streaming/conferencing:

 1. Start app (optionally minimized to tray)
-2. Open OBS and select OBSBOT Meet 2 as video source
+2. Open OBS and select your OBSBOT camera as video source
 3. Click tray icon to show control window
 4. Adjust zoom, framing, brightness during stream
 5. Hide window to tray when not needed